Skip to content

 » READ MORE: Jalen Hurts takes pride in carrying the torch as the next in the Philadelphia Eagles’ legacy of Black quarterbacks

-Vick traveled around the nation to talk to former players like Doug Williams and his old teammate Donovan McNabb, as well as current quarterbacks about their journey and the barriers they broke.
-His wife, Kijafa, a Philly native who helped produce the film, initiated the idea to her husband about the project.
+Vick traveled around the nation to talk to former players like Doug Williams and his old teammate, Donovan McNabb, as well as current quarterbacks about their journey and the barriers they broke.
+Vick’s wife, Kijafa, a Philly native who helped produce the film, brought the project up to him.

 “It was a concept with some meaning,” Vick said.
 “To be able to sit down with some of the trailblazers of the game — I’m one of those guys, and I always told people it was those who came before me who paved the way for us to have the opportunity in the National Football League.
 Now, the league is wide open.
 You can stand at that podium whether you’re Black or white, the No. 1 pick or No. 10 pick, and not be frowned upon.
 It’s a celebration of the NFL.”